ichim/LeafletForBlazor-NuGet/README.md

 To do this, add the following directives to the **_Imports.razor** file

-		@using LeafletForBlazor
+		@using LeafletForBlazor                             //working with package classes
-		@using static LeafletForBlazor.Map
+		@using static LeafletForBlazor.Map                  //working with Map class

-3. Configuring the Blazor page (which will host the Map control):

-The `@using` directive allows selecting the API for generating the map:

-	@using static LeafletForBlazor.techs.maps.Leaflet
+        @using static LeafletForBlazor.techs.maps.Leaflet   //working with Leaflet API

 ## 🗺️ Add Map